 [Guest] Speaker/Participation Content Recording Agreement (previously referred to as "Guest Speaker Agreement")

 Departments are not required to complete a speaker agreement for guest speakers/honorarium recipients.

 If you desire to record speakers or retain rights to the content presented, you must document the speaker’s grant of permission and transfer of rights in writing.
-In this case, please use the Speaker/Participation Content Recording Agreement available from the Office of the Provost website.
+In this case, please use the Speaker/Participation Content Recording Agreement.

 If you need to pay an honorarium recipient, honorarium payments for visitors are now processed through Concur.
 See below for details and instructions: